bryanisonline/bryanisonline.github.io/content/teaching/_index.md

 +++

-The following are current and past courses delivered by the department of Mathematical and Statistical Sciences at the University of Alberta for which I am (and was) employed as a laboratory instructor.
-Follow the provided links for additional information and course materials.
+The following are current and past courses delivered by the department of Mathematical and Statistical Sciences at the University of Alberta at which I am employed as a laboratory instructor.
+Follow the current course link for additional information and course materials.